“What should we do with our old blog content?” That was the question one of our inbound marketing clients recently asked us.

 Blogging Sustains Website Traffic

 Over time, search impressions, clicks, backlinks, pingbacks, and linkouts organically grow visits to your website.
 The more frequently you publish quality content, the higher your Domain Authority rises.
-The higher your DA, the more Google presents your website to searchers looking for your products and services.
+The higher your DA, the more Google presents your website to searchers looking for products and services like yours.

-According to HubSpot, blogging is proven to benefit your brand and growth by driving more visitors to your site.
+According to HubSpot, blogging has consistently been shown to benefit your brand and growth by driving more visitors to your site.
 More visitors means more leads, conversion opportunities, and sales.
 Who doesn’t want more website visitors?

 Deleting old blog content is a sure-fire way to lose precious website traffic.
 Imagine losing all that momentum by deleting older content!